adriennebrady/TrackIt/Sprint4.md

 * ####  &emsp; Description

-This API provides functionality for getting all the containers that belong to a user and have a specified container ID as their parent.
+This API allows a user to retrieve all containers that belong to them and have a specified container ID as their parent.
 It validates the user's authorization token, the container ID, and checks if the container belongs to the user.

 * ####  &emsp; Request